kubearmor/KubeArmor/contribution/testing_guide.md

                                            -enableKubeArmorHostPolicy=[true|false]
 ```

 ## 1.4.
-Apply security policies into Kubernetes
+Apply security policies to Kubernetes

 Beforehand, check if the KubeArmorPolicy and KubeArmorHostPolicy CRDs are already applied.